Frequently asked questions

 Why use soil organic carbon (SOC) instead of above and below-ground carbon to measure carbon stocks?

 The original proposed indicator is Carbon Stocks, which would include above and below ground biomass.
-However, given the lack of consistently generated and comparable dataset which assess carbon stocks in woody plants (including shrubs), grasses, croplands, and other land cover types both above and below ground, the Good Practice Guidelines published by the UNCCD recommends for the time being to use SOC as a proxy.
+However, given the lack of consistently generated and comparable dataset to assess carbon stocks in woody plants (including shrubs), grasses, croplands, and other land cover types both above and below ground, the Good Practice Guidance published by the UNCCD recommends for the time being to use SOC as a proxy.

 Is it possible to measure identify processes of degradation linked to salinization using this tool?